velrite/Dockerize-Everything/README.md

 an intentional stop are handled differently by design, and relying on a restart policy alone is not sufficient to guarantee recovery from every kind of failure.

+**Not yet tested:** Node API termination and container rebuild with persistent volumes reattached.
+Planned as a follow-up test pass.

 ---